 -Maximum dose: Dextromethorphan 40 mg-quinidine 20 mg orally per day

 Comments: The need for continued treatment should be reassessed periodically as spontaneous improvement of PBA occurs in some patients.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Do not take more than 2 capsules in a 24-hour period.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Grapefruit and grapefruit juice may interact with Nuedexta and lead to potentially dangerous effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with dextromethorphan and quinidine and lead to unwanted side effects.
+Avoid the use of grapefruit products.

-Ask a doctor or pharmacist before using any cough or cold medication.
-Dextromethorphan is contained in many combination medicines.
+Ask a doctor or pharmacist before using any cough or cold medication that may contain dextromethorphan.
 Taking certain products together can cause you to get too much dextromethorphan.
-Check the label to see if a medicine contains dextromethorphan (Delsym, Robitussin Maximum Strength, Vicks 44, and others).
+Check the label of medicines such as Delsym, Robitussin Maximum Strength, Vicks 44, and others.

 Nuedexta side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Nuedexta: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
-Stop using Nuedexta and call your doctor at once if you have a serious side effect such as:
+Get emergency medical help if you have signs of an allergic reaction to Nuedexta: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 pain or burning when you urinate;